Young people caring for someone with cancer

 How can Macmillan help young carers?

-We’ve created a handbook especially for young carers aged 12-18 which you can download, called Let’s talk about you [PDF, 4.71 MB].
+We’ve created a handbook especially for young carers aged 12-18 which you can download, called A guide for young people looking after someone with cancer [PDF, 2.52 MB].
 It’s based on the experiences of young people who have been there and covers some of the practical issues you might face when caring for someone with cancer.

 If you’ve got any questions about cancer or caring you call our cancer support specialists on 0808 808 00 00, freephone Monday-Friday, 9am-8pm.
 You don’t even need a reason to ring.
 Sometimes just talking to someone who understands can be the best way to get through a bad day.